-What blood lead level constitutes lead poisoning in children?
-A draft report issued by an advisory committee of the Centers for Disease Control and Prevention in January 2012 says the threshold of concern should be lower to protect children.
-The report, based on the latest science showing that adverse health effects in children can take place at a blood lead level (BLL) of 5 micrograms per deciliter of blood, argues that the current level of concern—10 micrograms per deciliter—is too high.
-This makes it more crucial to protect children from exposure to lead in the first place, according to the report.
+What constitutes an elevated blood lead level in children?
+A draft report issued by an advisory committee of the Centers for Disease Control and Prevention in January 2012 recommended that the CDC’s level of concern should be lowered to better protect children.
+That report was based on the latest science showing that adverse health and developmental effects in children can take place at a blood lead level (BLL) far lower than the 10 micrograms per deciliter of blood (10 mcg/dL), that the CDC had established as the threshold to prompt actions by parents, doctors and public health officials to reduce a child’s future lead exposure.

 Lead can be toxic to people of any age, but young children are at greatest risk because their bodies absorb more of it, and they are more vulnerable than adults to the effects of lead exposure.
 Hundreds of thousands of children in the U.S. have elevated levels in their blood, according to the National Center for Health Statistics.
 Even at the lower threshold of 5 mcg/dL, lead in the blood can have adverse health effects on a child’s cognitive function, academic performance, and endocrine systems—effects that may be irreversible.
 Too much lead in a child’s blood may lead to anemia, decreased muscle and bone growth, hearing damage, learning disabilities, nervous system and kidney damage, speech, language, and behavior problems, and brain damage.
 At extremely high levels (about 70 mcg/dL), it can cause severe neurological effects in children, and lead to lethargy, convulsions, coma, and even death.
 But even at extremely low levels, the World Health Organization reports, effects have been observed on the metabolism, kidneys, and cardiovascular symptoms.